Megaprog/Iterators/README.md

 ```

 ## What can I do with Iterators?
-All of the following redis features are supported:

 - Merge two or more iterators into one
-- Filter iterator values by producing other
+- Filter iterator values
+- Map iterator values
-- Map iterator values to produce
+- Reduce iterator values to produce single result
+- Repeat a value by creation iterator contains this value some number of times
+- Produce ranges contains the sequence of integer or double values
+- Create Java Collection implementation from any Iterable
+- Create Empty, Singleton or Optional Iterable